 Assistant Secretary of State for Consular Affairs Carl Risch told reporters during a conference call that the State Department, in close coordination with the CDC, has lifted the Global Level 4 Health Advisory and has returned to the previous system of country-specific levels of travel advice, with levels from 1 to 4 depending on country-specific conditions.

 The CDC has similarly removed its Level 3 Global COVID-19 Pandemic Notice.
-This important change reflects the reality that health and safety conditions are improving in some countries while potentially deteriorating in others, he said.
+He said that this important change reflects the reality that health and safety conditions are improving in some countries while potentially deteriorating in others.

-By returning to the country-specific travel advisory system, the US is able to give Americans detailed and actionable information to make informed travel decisions, he said.
+He said that by returning to the country-specific travel advisory system, the US can give Americans detailed and actionable information to make informed travel decisions.

-The COVID-19 pandemic poses significant risks for travellers and our destination-specific advisories take into account the latest data and public health and safety analysis on COVID-related risks, Risch said.
+Risch said that the COVID-19 pandemic poses significant risks for travelers, and our destination-specific advisories take into account the latest data and public health and safety analysis on COVID-related risks.

-Although the guidance from the state department has been lifted, American travellers continue to face travel restrictions in countries worldwide due to the rising cases of the deadly disease in the United States.
+Although the guidance from the state department has been lifted, American travelers continue to face travel restrictions in countries worldwide due to the rising cases of the deadly disease in the United States.

 According to Johns Hopkins Coronavirus Resource Center, the contagion has infected over 19 million people and killed more than 713,000 across the world.

-The European Union has blocked the entry of US tourists, and the UK requires travellers from the US to quarantine for 14 days.
+The European Union has blocked the entry of US tourists, and the UK requires travelers from the US to quarantine for 14 days.